Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 SpecialtyQuebec art, Inuit art

-Located in the Lower Town, the Museum of Civilization is an atypical institution that intertwines history, anthropology, and contemporary art in a remarkable Moshe Safdie-designed building.
-Its permanent and temporary exhibitions address societal topics with an approach that often integrates contemporary artistic creations.
+Located in Lower Town, the Musée de la Civilisation is an atypical institution that combines history, anthropology, and contemporary art in a remarkable architecture designed by Moshe Safdie.
+Its permanent and temporary exhibitions address social issues with an approach that often integrates contemporary artistic creations.
 A museum that blurs boundaries to better transcend them.

 ArchitectureMoshe Safdie